laurentbarraud/wpf-chat-server/README.md

 To launch additional clients, run ChatClient.exe from the /Release folder.

-### Good to Know
+## Good to Know
 - In Debug mode, a console window is attached to the client at startup for debugging purposes, but you can freely minimize it.
 - In Release mode, you have to press Ctrl+K or Ctrl+M to open the monitor window - so random coworkers won't find it.
 - The server and client use TCP port 7123 by default.
 If that port is unavailable or blocked by your company, just pick any open port above 1000 and set both to use it.
-- Message encryption was tested for months  with several clients running on localhost.
+- Message encryption was tested with several clients running on localhost.
 Functional tests are available <a href="https://github.com/laurentbarraud/wpf-chat-server/issues/24">here</a>.
-- In the upcoming version, message encryption will be replaced by AES, now that the encryption pipeline is reliable.
+- In the upcoming version, message encryption will be replaced by AES-GCM, now that the encryption pipeline is reliable.

 ## Download
-Go to the [Releases](../../releases) section to get a packaged installer, recommended for stable testing or if you don’t want to install Visual Studio.
+Go to the [Releases](../../releases) section to get a packaged installer.
+Recommended for recreative testing or if you don’t want to install Visual Studio.

 Technical overview with class responsibilities (5 pages):
 - English — [ChatClient-documentation.pdf](/docs/ChatClient-documentation.pdf)